Publication 939 (12/2018), General Rule for Pensions and Annuities

 Contacting your local IRS office.

-Keep in mind, many questions can be answered on IRS.gov without visiting an IRS Tax Assistance Center (TAC).
+Keep in mind, many questions can be answered on IRS.gov without visiting an IRS TAC.
 Go to IRS.gov/LetUsHelp for the topics people ask about most.
 If you still need help, IRS TACs provide tax help when a tax issue can’t be handled online or by phone.
-All TACs now provide service by appointment so you’ll know in advance that you can get the service you need without long wait times.
-Before you visit, go to IRS.gov/TACLocator to find the nearest TAC, check hours, available services, and appointment options.
+All TACs now provide service by appointment, so you’ll know in advance that you can get the service you need without long wait times.
+Before you visit, go to IRS.gov/TACLocator to find the nearest TAC and to check hours, available services, and appointment options.
 Or, on the IRS2Go app, under the Stay Connected tab, choose the Contact Us option and click on “Local Offices.”

-The Taxpayer Advocate Service Is Here To Help You
+The Taxpayer Advocate Service (TAS) Is Here To Help You

-We can help you resolve problems that you can’t resolve with the IRS.
-And our service is free.
-If you qualify for our assistance, you will be assigned to one advocate who will work with you throughout the process and will do everything possible to resolve your issue.
+TAS can help you resolve problems that you can’t resolve with the IRS.
+And their service is free.
+If you qualify for their assistance, you will be assigned to one advocate who will work with you throughout the process and will do everything possible to resolve your issue.
 TAS can help you if:

 • Your problem is causing financial difficulty for you, your family, or your business;